Feminist Perspectives on Objectification

 According to Bartky, the second category of these disciplinary practices that produce a feminine body are those that aim to control the body’s gestures, postures, and movements.
 Women, she holds, are more restricted than men in the way they move, and they try to take up very little space as opposed to men, who tend to expand to the space available.
 Women’s movements are also restrained by their uncomfortable clothes and shoes (Bartky 1990, 68–9).
 The final category of the disciplinary practices, Bartky holds, are those that are directed towards the display of a woman’s body as an ‘ornamented surface’: women must take care of their skin and make it soft, smooth, hairless and wrinkle-free, they must apply make-up to disguise their skin’s imperfections.
 Our culture demands the ‘infantilisation’ of women’s bodies and faces (Bartky 1990, 71–2).

-Not all feminists, however, share the concern about the inevitability of objectification involved in women's appearance-related pursuits.
-Janet Richards takes women's preoccupation with their looks to be a matter of personal preference, and not a feminist matter.
-She claims that there is nothing inherently degrading or objectifying with women trying to be sensually pleasing (Richards 1980, 184–204).
-Natasha Walter too takes it that women's preoccupation with their appearance is not necessarily objectifying.
-She also points to the fact that men in our societies engage into self-decoration and seek to be admired by women (Walter 1998, 86–102).
+Not all feminists, however, share the concern about the inevitability of objectification involved in women’s appearance-related pursuits.
+Janet Richards takes women’s preoccupation with their looks to be a matter of personal preference, and not a feminist matter.
+She claims that there is nothing inherently degrading or objectifying about women trying to be sensually pleasing (Richards 1980, 184–204).
+Natasha Walter too takes it that women’s preoccupation with their appearance is not necessarily objectifying.
+She also points to the fact that men in our society engage in self-decoration and seek to be admired by women (Walter 1998, 86–102).

 Bordo herself acknowledges the fact that men have increasingly started to spend more time, money and effort on their appearance (Bordo 1999).
-She emphasises the fact that men's magazines today, like women's, are full of articles and advice on how men should look: how to be more muscular, what clothes to wear, what creams and other cosmetics to use, etc. Men feel the need to make their looks conform to the prevailing ideals of masculinity.
-Bordo believes that it is consumer capitalism which drives men to be increasingly concerned with their appearance.
-‘Why should [the cosmetics, diet, exercise, and surgery industries] restrict themselves to female markets, if they can convince men that their looks need constant improvement too?’, she asks (Bordo 1999, 220).
+She emphasises the fact that men’s magazines today, like women’s, are full of articles and advice on how men should look: how to be more muscular, what clothes to wear, what creams and other cosmetics to use, etc. Men feel the need to make their looks conform to the prevailing ideals of masculinity.
+Bordo believes that it is consumer capitalism that drives men to be increasingly concerned with their appearance: “Why should [the cosmetics, diet, exercise, and surgery industries] restrict themselves to female markets, if they can convince men that their looks need constant improvement too?,” she asks (Bordo 1999, 220).

 The above procedure, however, can be problematic.
 This becomes obvious when moving to the social world.
-For example, aiming to discover women's nature following the above procedure in patriarchal societies (like ours, according to MacKinnon) is highly problematic.
-MacKinnon believes that it is an observed regularity in our societies that women are submissive and object-like (and men are women's objectifiers).
+For example, aiming to discover women’s nature following the above procedure in patriarchal societies (like ours, according to MacKinnon) is highly problematic.
+MacKinnon believes that it is an observed regularity in our societies that women are submissive and object-like (and men are women’s objectifiers).
 This means that one might be led to the belief that women are by their nature submissive and object-like.
-(It should be noted here that MacKinnon, and also Haslanger and Langton following her, use ‘men’ and ‘women’ to refer to gender categories, which are socially (not biologically) defined: one is a woman or a man by virtue of one's social position.
-For more on gender and sex, see the entry ‘Feminist Perspectives on Sex and Gender’.)
+(It should be noted here that MacKinnon, and also Haslanger and Langton following her, use ‘men’ and ‘women’ to refer to gender categories, which are socially (not biologically) defined: one is a woman or a man by virtue of one’s social position; see the entry on feminist perspectives on sex and gender.)
 However, the belief that women are naturally submissive and object-like is false, since women have been made to be like that.